pc-cookie/TeddyBears-SPRING2024-SQA/REPO.md

 Part A:
 Added a bandit command on the MLForensics folder in the pre-commit to check for security weaknesses in files.
 Since the .git/hook folder cannot be pushed to GitHub, the pre-commit file was added to the GitHub repo for other group members to add to their own machines.

+Part B:
-Part B: Added a file called fuzz.py to check for errors, found five like asked in the project.md.
+Added a file called fuzz.py to check for errors, found five like asked in the project.md.
 Running it will give the user a list of failure in crashes of errors.

 Part C:
+Firstly, I went through each file and determined what places would be best to add forensics.
+Then, I imported logging into those files in order to be able to add forensics.
+After this, I created a GiveMeLoggingObject function at the top of those files.
+Lastly, I called that function in the necessary spots and had it return a piece of data to make sure it was still intact.

 Part D: